KDE/digikam-doc/right_sidebar/captions_view.rst

 .. figure:: images/sidebar_information.webp

 The Information view allows to assign a template of textuals information to items in one pass.
 These information can be pupolated in Setup/Template dialog.
-They contains all strings decripting the contents, the scene, the authors, the rights, the place etc.
+They contains all strings descripting the contents, the scene, the authors, the rights, the place etc.

 For more details about Template, see the description of the Template management section.